jackysee/markdown-wiki/README.md

 #Wiki in Markdown
 =================

 Hello, this is a wiki which can be written as plain markdown files.
+Check out the demo at [github page](http://jackysee.github.io/markdown-wiki)

 ## Open the wiki